Foraging For Wild Tea

 Just a short walk outside likely passes many common plants which can be used to brew tea at home.
 You may be surprised by the number of plants you see that can be used to make tea, including some that are sold at high prices in health food stores.

-This article will give a quick overview of wild tea, including some common plants to forage at this time of year.
+This article will give a quick overview of wild tea, including 9 common plants to forage.
 All of these recipes are naturally decaffeinated, full of beneficial nutrients, sustainable, and totally free to enjoy.

 Foraging for wildflowers to use in tea.
 Photo by Kaia Waxenberg